mike-lischke/java2typescript/doc/features.md

 ## <a name="equality">Containers and Equality</a>

-Containers (every class implementing `java.util.Set` and `java.util.Map`) require special attention.
+Containers (every class implementing `java.util.Set` or `java.util.Map`) require special attention.
 In Java these classes use **Object Equality** to locate elements.
-This approach not only compares objects by reference, but also uses their `equals()` method to compare them (together with their `hashCode()` method).
+This approach not only compares objects by reference, but also uses their `equals()` method to compare them.
 This cannot only lead to deep comparisons, but also to equality of different instances, if they contain the same values.
-Object equality is achieved by comparing value hash codes.
-Such values can only be equal if they have the same hash code.

-In contrast, there's the so-called **Identity Equality** (aka **Reference Equality**).
-This approach is defined by considering two objects being equal only, if their memory references are the same.
-There are special containers implementing exactly this behavior (like `java.util.IdentityHashMap`).

-In JS/TS the second approach is used by all containers and an extra effort is required to add support for object equality.
-However, even though the `equals()` method is supported by all Java objects, the default behavior of this method is to compare only references.
-So, even if object equality is supported by default, it doesn't always mean, it's also in actual use.
-Only if types implement the `equals()` - and consequently the `hashCode()` - methods, then object equality is actually used.
+Comparison using the `equals` method is accompanied by the `hashCode` method, which returns a number that identifies that object as a single value.
+The general contract here is that objects which are considered equal **must**  generate the same hash code.
+However, there's no 1:1 matching: objects returning the same hash code are not always also equal (aka hash conflict).

+The class `java.lang.Object` contains a default implementation for both methods, which uses **Identity Equality** (aka **Reference Equality**), both in Java and TS.
+This is accomplished by comparing the memory address of two objects (which is guaranteed to be unique).
+The default hash code in TS, however, is a running number internally (as there's no way to get the memory address there).
+Classes that rely on object equality must override `equals` and `hashCode` and provide an own implementation.
+The java2ts support library contains an implementation of the MurmurHash3 algorithm to provide hash codes for arbitrary objects and values.

-In addition to these considerations there's the fact that primitive types are always compared by value (both in Java and JS/TS).
+Primitive types, on the other hand, are always compared by value (both in Java and TS).
 Number, bigint, string, boolean and the special values `undefined` and `NaN` fall under this category.
 So they neither need to implement an `equals` method nor can they be compared by reference.
 Side note: `null` and `symbol` are also marked as primitive type in JS/TS, but `null` is not really a primitive and `symbol` is not used in converted Java code.

-As a consequence of that it's very important to select the right JS/TS container replacement for a Java container.
-The JRE shims contain implementations for HashMap and HashSet, which follow the object equality semantic, and IdentityHashMap (using reference equality).

-> Note: `HashMap.keySet`, `HashMap.entrySet` and `HashMap.values` are fully supported and return views of the values in the map, which support the Java semantics as described in the Java docs.

 ## <a name="classes">Nested Classes and Interfaces</a>